 With effect from 27 February 2015, The Bank of New York Mellon (the "Custodian") was appointed as the Custodian.
-The Custodian is entitled to receive fees, as agreed from time to time, for services provided as portfolio administrator, calculating agent, account bank and custodian.
+The Custodian is entitled to receive fees, as agreed from time to time, for services provided as portfolio administrator, depositary, calculating agent, account bank and custodian.

-The amounts charged for the above-mentioned fees during the period ended 31 March 2016 and outstanding at 31 March 2016 are as follows:
+The amounts charged for the above-mentioned fees during the year ended 31 March 2017 and outstanding at 31 March 2017 are as follows: